joyuche446/loan-performance-credit-risk-analysis/README.md

 - Monitor repayment behavior for early default detection
 - Improve collections and loan recovery processes
 - Focus on low-risk borrowers to sustain profitability
-## Next Steps:
-* Integrate additional variables such as income level, credit score, and employment history for deeper risk analysis
-* Apply machine learning models to improve default prediction performance
-* Validate results using external or larger datasets to ensure model robustness